 High levels of humidity in the house can create a feeling of stickiness, which is very uncomfortable!
 Mold and mildew can also be cause for concern, which contributes to allergies.
 Air conditioners work to remove humidity from the home.
 However, in climates such as ours, the air conditioner may not be enough to remove excess humidity.
 This happens frequently in the spring months, when the temperatures are only in the 60's or 70's but the humidity outside is already high.
 Since it's not hot out yet, it doesn't take long for the air conditioner to meet your indoor temperature setting.
 Therefore, it doesn't run long enough to effectively remove the humidity in your home.
 The only way to effectively remove humidity is with a whole-house dehumidifier.
 A whole-house dehumidifier is a unit that is installed near the furnace.
 It is piped into the ductwork so will work to remove humidity throughout the house.

 Air cleaners come in many sizes.
-Some are portable while others are designed for the entire house.
-We love the Lennox PureAir Cleaner.
+Some are portable while others are designed for the entire home.
+One thing to keep in mind -- many air cleaners require monthly maintenance.
+If you have an air cleaner that requires this type of maintenance and you don't do it, the air cleaner is not working as it should, if at all.
+One air cleaner we love the Lennox PureAir Purification System.
 It attaches directly to the furnace and consists of a Merv 16 filter, carbon catalyst filter and UV bulbs.
 It removes dust particles and kills bacteria, mold and micro-organisms before the air is circulated throughout your home.
 Once a year, it's recommended that the filters and bulbs are changed.
-We can provide that option as part of your Gold Star Membership or Platinum Star Membership!
+We can provide that option as part of your LCS Gold Membership or LCS Platinum Membership!